South Korea holds winning hand as Japan gambling bill dies

+CORRECTED-Keane Group posts bigger loss; sees higher Q1 gross revenue (March 14)

+March 14 Oilfield services company Keane Group Inc reported a bigger loss for the fourth quarter, and the company forecast an increase in first-quarter gross revenue.

-TOKYO/SEOUL South Korea looks like the consolation prize as Japan's $15 billion casino dream fades, a setback for companies such as Las Vegas Sands Corp that envisioned a new gaming hub rivaling Las Vegas in 2020.
+TOKYO/SEOUL Nov 24 South Korea looks like the consolation prize as Japan's $15 billion casino dream fades, a setback for companies such as Las Vegas Sands Corp that envisioned a new gaming hub rivalling Las Vegas in 2020.

 Sources involved in helping negotiate the bill's passage through parliament said it was unclear whether the legislation would even pass next year because the budget and defense are likely to dominate parliamentary debate.